DrewNaylor/MSOfficeAppLauncherNext64/README.md

 # Welcome to the repository for my App Launcher for Microsoft Office 2010!
 This is the 64-bit version.
 Read the file "LICENSE" in a text editor for the entire license.
+The readme continues after this notice.

 <code>Drew's MS Office App Launcher (64-bit) - Launch Office Apps Quickly!
 Copyright (C) 2013-2015  Drew Naylor